‘Why is my health cover “bronze” now?’Beryl, 58, VIC

 Yep, the health insurance reforms can be confusing.
 Some health insurance policies changed on 1 April 2019, while others will change by April 2020.

 And surely having the wrong cover is like having no cover at all?

-In fact, our survey showed that three in four of our respondents didn’t believe they were getting enough notice.* Those facing some of the most significant changes may be the ones who can no longer claim on services they rely on.
-The changeover to the new Basic, Bronze, Silver and Gold tiers – which make it simpler to shop for the right health insurance – means old policies need to change.
-Some may gain coverage; some may lose coverage.
+Those facing some of the most significant changes may be the ones who can no longer claim on services they rely on (i.e. they’ve had benefits removed from their policy).
+While the changeover makes it simpler to shop around for the right hospital insurance, it means old policies need to be re-classified.
+Some customers may gain coverage; some may lose coverage.

-Don’t forget, extras policies changed too.
-They no longer include cover for 16 types of natural therapies, including aromatherapy, homeopathy, tai chi and yoga.
+Extras policies have changed too.
+They no longer include cover for 16 types of natural therapies; including aromatherapy, homeopathy, tai chi and yoga.
 This was based on The Natural Therapies Review in 2015, which found there wasn’t enough clinical evidence to justify including them in insurance.[i]

 Want up to 10% off private hospital cover?
-If you’re aged between 18 and 29, this could be you!
-Those aged 26 to 29 get a discount too, plus, your discount can last until you’re in your 40s.
-It is, however, up to health funds as to which policies will offer the discount.
-Learn More
+If you’re aged between 18 and 25, this could be you!
+Those aged 26 to 29 get a discount too, plus, your discount can last until you’re into your 40s.
+It’s up to health funds decide what policies offer the discount, though.

 The best action you can take is to be decisive and figure out how these changes might affect you.
 We understand that it can be intimidating to try and understand some of the complexities of health insurance, though, so we’ve put together some resources to help you.

 Here’s a checklist of how to deal with all this health insurance ‘nonsense’!

 There are misconceptions everywhere.
 We set the record straight by busting some myths.